nx10-devs/ios-sdk/README.md

 ## Data Management & Uploads

-The SDK buffers data to optimize performance, but you have manual control over when data is flushed to the shared App Group container and when it is uploaded to the NX10 servers.
+The SDK buffers data to optimise performance, but you have manual control over when data is flushed and when it is uploaded to the NX10 servers.

-### 1. Flushing Data to Disk
+### 1. Flushing to keep memory overhead low
-Saves the current telemetry queue locally to the shared App Group container. **Always use this in extensions** to ensure data isn't lost if the extension is abruptly terminated by iOS.
 ```swift
 NX10Core.shared.telemetryService?.flushIfNeeded()
 ```